gsdevme/solis-cloud-mqtt/README.md

+# Abandoned

+This project has been abandoned due to usage of https://github.com/jmccrohan/pysolarmanv5 and https://github.com/NosIreland/solismon3

 # Solis Cloud MQTT

 This drives a chrome browser to login into the cloud platform and extract the battery percentage.